OlivierLD/Passe-Coque/web-site/tech.and.nav/tides.php/tide.publisher/SQLITE.md

 ```

 ## A GUI for SQLite
-Cool stuff, easy to use, perfect!
+Cool stuff, easy to use, multi-platform, perfect!
 - <https://sqlitebrowser.org/>
   - Works on Linux, Mac, and Windows.
   - On a Raspberry Pi, do a